Side-friction roller coaster

-A side friction roller coaster is an early roller coaster design invented by Edward Joy Morris.
-The design introduced side-friction wheels to help prevent trains from derailing during curved portions of the track.
-In addition to weight-bearing wheels traditionally located on the underside of each train car, friction wheels were added to both sides, which roll perpendicular along the inner edge of the track.
+A side-friction roller coaster is an early wooden roller coaster design invented by Edward Joy Morris.
+The design introduced side-friction wheels to help prevent trains from derailing on turns.
+In addition to weight-bearing road wheels, which were traditionally located on the direct underside of each train, side-friction wheels were added to the sides, and rolled perpendicular along the inner edge of the track.

-The first side-friction coasters appeared in the late 19th century and were mild in comparison to modern-day roller coasters.
-They declined in popularity several decades later as newer coasters began incorporating a third set of underfriction wheels, which further improved safety and allowed for more thrilling track designs.
+The first side-friction roller coasters appeared in the late 1800s and were mild in comparison to modern roller coasters.
+They declined in popularity into the 1920s and 1930s as newer roller coasters began incorporating a third set of wheels, upstop wheels, which further improved safety and allowed for more thrilling track layouts than what roller coasters with only road and side-friction wheels could offer.